SUPERCILEX/personal-website/_posts/projects/2022-01-02-file-tree-fuzzer.md

 While the file creation scheduling algorithm has the biggest impact on performance, there are many other small tweaks that become significant when applied together:

-- On linux, using the `mknod` syscall to create emtpy files chops the syscall count in half (compared to `open`/`close`).
+- On linux, using the `mknod` syscall to create empty files chops the syscall count in half (compared to `open`/`close`).
 - When creating millions of files, using a name cache becomes important to eliminate the cost of converting integers to strings for use in file paths.
 (FTZZ names files and directories using